How much do builders earn?

 How much can a self-employed builder make?

-There’s no doubt that, as a builder, you can earn quite a bit more by being self-employed – and even more than that if you run your own building company.
+There’s no doubt that, as a builder, you can earn quite a bit more by being self-employed.
+And you can make even more if you run your own building company.

 Sole trader builder earnings

 As a sole trader, you can expect to earn around £56,000 per year (before tax).
-However, as a sole trader, you need to factor in the business costs of running your business for things like your work vehicle, fuel, tools and builders’ insurance.
+However, as a sole trader, you need to factor in the business costs.
+These include running things like your work vehicle, fuel, tools and builders’ insurance.

 Average business costs for a sole trader builder in the UK are around £7,006 per year, which means your final take-home salary would be around £37,589 per year.